We are meditating on the topic of eternity and what God has prepared for those who love Him.

 I am jealous for you with a godly jealousy.
 I promised you to one husband, to Christ, so that I might present you as a pure virgin to him (2 Corinthians 11:2).

 God wants us home and in a marriage covenant with His Son, the Lord Jesus.
 A wedding ceremony between a man and woman on earth is a picture of what God in Christ has done for His Church, the people called into a marriage relationship with Jesus.
-Paul the Apostle saw himself as one who prepares the bride of Christ so that she may be pure and spotless for her wedding.
-No matter what you have done and no matter where you have been, the Bridegroom can make you clean or has made you clean, pure and spotless.
-If you are a Christian, you are clothed with a robe of purity and righteousness that Christ bought for you at Calvary's cross.
+Paul the apostle saw himself as one who prepares the bride of Christ so that she may be pure and spotless for her wedding.
+No matter what you have done and no matter where you have been, the Bridegroom can make you clean or has made you clean, pure, and spotless.
+You are clothed with a robe of purity and righteousness that Christ bought for you at Calvary's cross if you are a Christian.
 He is calling for His bride to come home.
 Paul is not alone in using this analogy of a marriage relationship.
 The prophet Isaiah, speaking under the inspiration of the Spirit, wrote:

 As a bridegroom rejoices over his bride, so will your God rejoice over you (Isaiah 62:5).

-Think about a wedding ceremony between a man and a woman, what traditions come to mind that perhaps symbolize and represent the relationship between God and His Church?
-In a wedding ceremony, one of the first things that speak of this holy union is that of the bride leaving her father and mother and the new couple becoming one with her betrothed.
+Think about a wedding ceremony between a man and a woman; what traditions come to mind that perhaps symbolize and represent the relationship between God and His Church?
+In a wedding ceremony, one of the first things that speak of this holy union is the bride leaving her father and mother and becoming one with her betrothed.
 Paul, the apostle, writes in another letter about becoming one with Christ when he writes about marriage:

 For this reason, a man will leave his father and mother and be united to his wife, and the two will become one flesh."
 This is a profound mystery -- but I am talking about Christ and the church (Ephesians 5:31-32).

-Paul is speaking on two levels, about a man and his wife's relationship but also about the heavenly union between Christ and His bride, the Church.
-How beautiful it is for our heavenly Bridegroom to call us into union with Himself.
+Paul is speaking on two levels, about a man and his wife's relationship but also about the heavenly union between Christ and His Bride, the Church.
+How beautiful it is for our heavenly Bridegroom to call us into marriage with Himself.
 How loved we are!
 Keith Thomas

 If you’d like to share this with family and friends, just click one of the three links at the bottom of the page.